 Working as a bouncer on the Sunset Strip, I laid hands on people every night.
-But before conducting face-to-fist diplomacy, my antagonists had a Bond-villian-like habit of warning me exactly how many stripes of aggregated badassery they had accumulated.
-Some were Division I wrestlers and boxing coaches, Muay Thai champions and Brazilian Jiu Jitsu instructors.
+But before conducting face-to-fist diplomacy, my antagonists had a Bond-villain-like habit of warning me exactly how many stripes of aggregated badassery they had accumulated.
+Some were Division I wrestlers and boxing coaches, Muay Thai champions, and Brazilian Jiu-Jitsu instructors.
 I had the privilege of ejecting Michael Jai White and Oscar De La Hoya.
 Fortunately, it didn’t get physical with either one.
 I can’t say the same for Mike Kyle and Andre Arlovski.

 Now, I’m going to tell you which ones aren’t.

 Because you’re a vet, you have some expectations.
 You expect a martial art to give you some degree of effective self-defense.
 You expect to gain a certain level of fitness.
 And you don’t expect to be hobbling around injured; if you were into that, you could have stayed in and kept doing night jumps onto the tarmac.

 With that in mind, here are the five martial arts you don’t want to do.
 Let the sturm-und-drang begin.